OnTech & Google Nest

 ADAPTABILITY

-Shifting business needs and development tool limitations required a high amount of adaptability for the success of this project.
+Shifting business needs and development limitations were prevalent through the project.